codedbychavez/configcat-vue-docs/docs/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Turn your Vue.js app features ON/OFF
-  details: Feature 1 Description
+  details: Turn features ON/OFF in your Vue.js app even after your code is deployed.
-- title: Feature 2 Title
+- title: Target user segments
-  details: Feature 2 Description
+  details: Effortlessly release your Vue.js app features to target user segments based on region, email, subscription, or any other custom user attribute, all while enjoying support for percentage rollouts, A/B testing, and variations.
-- title: Feature 3 Title
+- title: Powered by ConfigCat
-  details: Feature 3 Description
+  details: ConfigCat is a hosted service for feature flag and configuration management.
+It lets you decouple feature releases from code deployments.
-footer: Made by Chavez Harris with ❤️
+footer: Made by Chavez Harris with ❤️ - Powered by ConfigCat
 ---